NCAS-CMS/cf-python/docs/source/tutorial.rst

 parent coordinate construct, but it may also have its own properties (although setting these is not recommended).

 ..
-TODO CF-1.8 change on bounds properties all good if there are no coordinates
+TODO2 CF-1.8 change on bounds properties all good if there are no coordinates

 .. code-block:: python
    :caption: *Inspect the inherited and bespoke properties of a Bounds